 The spiritual headquarters of the Society shall be at Castle Leod, Strathpeffer, Ross-shire, Scotland.
-The Society shall encourage friendly relations with other recognised Clan Mackenzie Societies worldwide.

-5. MEMBERSHIP FEES
+4. MEMBERSHIP FEES

 The funds of the Society shall be invested in the name of the Society.
 All cheques shall be signed by the Treasurer and one other Member of the Committee.
 Proper books of accounts shall be kept and these shall be submitted annually to an accountant who shall certify them as correct and true.

-7. BENEVOLENT FUND
+6. BENEVOLENT FUND

 In order to carry out the objects of the Society, a separate Benevolent Fund may be instituted if the Society in General Meeting also determines.
 The Members shall in General Meeting also determine the sums that shall be lodged in this Fund and shall appoint a Sub-Committee to administer the Fund and to be responsible to the Members for decisions concerning applications for relief.
 All applications for relief must be seconded by a member of the Clergy or by a Justice of the Peace or by a Committee Member.

 7.1 The management of the Society shall be vested in a Committee which shall comprise

 - the Clan Chief ex officio